 Parents are vigorously warned not to give honey to children in their first year of life.
 This is because honey frequently contains bacteria that can cause botulism.
 While this bacteria is harmless to anyone over the age of one year, it can produce toxins in an infant’s immature intestinal tract, causing sickness, hospitalization, and in rare cases, death.
 Agave syrup is not known to cause botulism in babies.

 As sugars go, pure maple syrup is one of the least harmful.
 It has a medium-low glycemic index (54) and a higher degree of sweetness than table sugar for roughly the same number of calories.
 However, agave nectar still has some advantages.

 While maple syrup is delicious in some applications, its strong flavor and sometimes metallic overtones can make it a less versatile ingredient.
-While the sweetness of agave and maple is comparable (and agave's caloric count is higher), agave still has the lower glycemic index (between 11 and 30).
+While the sweetness of agave and maple is comparable (and agave’s caloric count is higher), agave still has a lower glycemic index (between 11 and 30).
 The most daunting property of maple syrup may be its price.
 Because it takes approximately 40 gallons of raw maple sap to produce a single gallon of finished syrup, the cost of pure maple syrup can be easily twice that of agave syrup, making it prohibitively priced for regular use.